jeannetian/jeannetian/README.md

 - Minitest for testing
 - CSS for the frontend

-I'm creating a personnal finance web application, and will open-source it very soon!
+I'm creating an open-source personnal finance web application! 👀

 Stay tuned ✌️